 Dr Garrett McGovern – Medical Director

 Dr McGovern is Medical Director of the Priority Medical Clinic, a private addiction treatment programme located in South County Dublin.
-He qualified in Medicine in 1995 from Trinity College Dublin and has worked as a GP specialising in the treatment of substance misuse since the implementation of the methadone treatment protocol in 1998.
+He qualified in Medicine in 1995 from Trinity College Dublin and has worked as a GP specialising in the treatment of Addictive Disorders since the implementation of the methadone treatment protocol in 1998.
 He is ICGP Level 2 accredited in the treatment of opiate use and also treats drug users within the HSE Addiction Services, a position he has held since 1998.
 He has a caseload of over 300 patients with a range of addiction problems.
-He received his specialist addiction training in the UK and holds a Master’s degree in Clinical and Public Health Aspects of Addiction from the National Addiction Centre, King’s College London (2006) and is a diplomate of the International Society of Addiction Medicine (ISAM), having successfully passed the ISAM certification exam in Vancouver Canada in 2018.
-ISAM certification is an accreditation assessment for physicians specialising in Addiction Medicine worldwide.
-He is a founding member of the subcommittee for the Continuing Medical Education of General Practitioners specialising in Substance Abuse (GPSSA).
+He received his specialist addiction training in the UK and holds a Master’s degree in Clinical and Public Health Aspects of Addiction from the National Addiction Centre, King’s College London and is a diplomate of the International Society of Addiction Medicine (ISAM).
+ISAM certification is an accreditation examination for physicians specialising in Addiction Medicine worldwide and is the international equivalent of the American Society of Addiction Medicine (ASAM) Board exam.
+Dr McGovern is a founding member of the subcommittee for the Continuing Medical Education of General Practitioners specialising in Substance Abuse (GPSSA).
 He is also one of the first members of the International Doctors for Healthy Drug Policies (IDHDP) which is an international group of medical addiction experts aiming to promote sensible drug policies.
-He is a member of the board of directors of Europad, (European Opiate Addiction Treatment Association) and has provided addiction medical advice to Lundbeck Ireland and Reckitt’s Benkiser.
+He is a member of the board of directors of Europad, (European Opiate Addiction Treatment Association).
 He is a regular contributor to the medical and mainstream media on addiction related issues and peer reviews research articles prior to publication.

 Stephen Doyle – Family Therapist